damoeb/feedless/ideas.md

   - choose a feed from several potential feeds (native, rss-proxy, nitter)
   - see a feeds entries
 - validation if feed is still working
+- import/export opml
+- restore created date using archive.org first harvest or correct it with1 week distance each
+- readability ui